 1. "Red Museum" - BBQ Ribs

 There was only one real choice for the number one slot this week (although "Bad Blood" came close) the most adorable good scene in the show's history.
 Although we never actually saw Mulder or Scully eating their delicious ribs, the sauce wiping incident instantly became one of the earliest and most-beloved shipper moments.
-In a rare moment of calm, our favourite agents actually got to finish their meal before trouble started up again as well.
+In a rare moment of calm, our favorite agents actually got to finish their meal before trouble started up again as well.
 Clearly miracles were at work over in Delta Glen, Wisconsin.

 "You know, Mulder... ribs like these, I'd say the Church of the Red Museum has its work cut out for it."

 There were so many great moments that had to be left off this list that a bonus was almost a necessity.
-Honourable mentions go to Mulder's liver and onions comment in “Squeeze”, Scully’s’ "tank of gas" pizza in “Empedocles”, and Clyde Bruckman's banana creme pie obsession.
+Honorable mentions go to Mulder's liver and onions comment in “Squeeze”, Scully’s’ "tank of gas" pizza in “Empedocles”, and Clyde Bruckman's banana creme pie obsession.
 However the bonus position has to go to “Tempus Fugit” and Scully's pink and fluffy birthday treat.
 I had no idea what it was until the other day when XFN writer Keva explained that it looked like a Hostess Sno Ball; another example of my British heritage denying me the necessary insight to understand the reference.
 Whatever it was supposed to be, Scully’s expression of amusement combined with the horror of being sung to in public (as anyone who’s ever had a birthday at TGI Fridays knows all too well) makes this scene one we just couldn’t leave out.